Police

 The Boston Police Department has used Twitter to monitor chatter around the city since 2009, and the FBI employed Facebook, YouTube and Twitter outreach to apprehend longtime fugitive James “Whitey” Bulgur in June.

 Kudos NYPD on the social media task force.
-If anyone is dumb enough to publicize a crime they committed, well hey they asked for it.
+If anyone wants to publicize a crime they committed, well hey, they asked for it.

 Recently, I was browsing on Facebook and couldn’t help to see so many people rep their gangs so FREELY.
 Every law enforcement agency may not have a unit like the NYPD, but nonetheless what you say is being monitored!
 The NYPD just took it to a new level and every law enforcement needs to join them.